EVENTS

 On-Line Registration Now Open

-The excitement continues Saturday morning from 9-1130AM as we embark on a guided tour of Broad Hollow Farm in OCH territory.
-Whether you prefer traveling on foot, horseback, or by gator, there’s a mode of transportation for everyone.
-Led by VWL biologists and local conservation professionals, participants will have the opportunity to explore native meadows and observe local wildlife and their preferred habitats up close, while learning about effective conservation practices.
+The excitement continued on Saturday morning from 9-11:30 AM with a guided tour of Broad Hollow Farm in OCH territory.
+Participants traveled by foot, horseback, and gator.
+Led by VWL biologists and local conservation professionals, participants had the opportunity to explore native meadows and observe local wildlife and their preferred habitats up close, while learning about effective conservation practices.

 The Middleburg Conservation Speed Dating Workshop